os #

 fn open(path string) !File

-open tries to open a file for reading and returns back a read-only File
+open tries to open a file from a given path for reading.

 fn open_append #